ziyi-zhu/particle-morph/README.md

 3. Under **Source**, select "GitHub Actions"
 4. Push to the `main` branch to trigger deployment

-The repository is configured for deployment at `https://yourusername.github.io/particle-morph/`
+The repository is configured for deployment at custom domain: `https://particle.ziyizhu.com`

 ## Technologies